Trusts for Married Couples

 • Your surviving spouse could be named as the trustee if you are certain they would not mismanage the estate or abuse the power to manage it.

-• They could only change the distribution of the estate if they were a trustee and were given the right to (Power of Appointment), otherwise they cannot even if they are pressured or tempted to.
+They could only change the beneficiaries or distribution of the estate if they were a trustee and were given the right to (Power of Appointment), otherwise they cannot even if they are pressured or tempted to.

 Dividing Trusts

-The two dividing trusts are the A-B and ABC trusts.
-They are only useful if each of you has individual assets and does not work with jointly owned assets.
+A-B and ABC trusts are only useful if each of you has individual assets, it does not work with jointly owned assets.
 Any joint assets would all go to your surviving spouse even with one of these trusts.

 • They are created as revocable living trusts while you both are alive with each spouse placing their individual assets in the trust.